tomfischersz/GettingAndCleaningData_CourseProject/CodeBook.md

 5. **From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.**

    The data set finally has been agregated by 'activity_id' and 'subject_id' and for each aggregation pair the mean for all measurement variables is calculated.

+## Variables in `tidy_data.txt`
+Aggreated data by 'activity_id' and 'subject_id'.
+The mean of all the measurements per aggregation is calculated.
+Please refer to the original [README.txt](https://github.com/tomfischersz/GettingAndCleaningData_CourseProject/blob/master/UCI%20HAR%20Dataset/README.txt) file for detailed information.